BUYERS GUIDE - SOFT-ROADERS

 We tested this pair against Jeep Grand Cherokee and Wrangler ‘real’ 4WDs in steep Victorian High Country conditions and both vehicles went where the more bush-oriented vehicles could go.

-The Freelander 2 can’t match the new Jeep Cherokees in very demanding conditions, but it’s a cut above the rest of the soft-roader pack.
+The can’t match the Jeep Cherokees in very demanding conditions, but are a cut above the rest of the soft-roader pack.

-We tested it against the new Range Rover Sport, with its low-range gearing and height-variable air suspension and the Freelander 2 went where the Sport could – with less panel damage risk.
+We tested the Land Rovers against the new Range Rover Sport, with its low-range gearing and height-variable air suspension and both went where the Sport could – with less panel damage risk.

 Next in the softroader rankings is the Skoda Yeti, mainly because it can be had with optional fibreglass protection panels on its underside.
 These give some protection to the underbody and stop sticks from jamming around brackets and pipes.

-Japanese and Korean soft-roaders are beautifully made and have superior warranties, but they’re not as off-road friendly as the 2015 Cherokee and the European models we’ve mentioned.
+Japanese and Korean soft-roaders are beautifully made and have superior warranties, but they’re not as off-road friendly as the Cherokee and European models we’ve mentioned.

 Bush tyres required